scitia/lincoln/README.md

-### Summary
+## Summary

+This small library provides functionalities to calculate solution for linear congruence equasions.
-Please report any problems you notice.
+Please report any problems or bugs you notice.